 Mental illnesses are much more common than most people realize.
 There are also many misconceptions about mental illness.
-Here are the a few important facts to know about these disorders ? which are far more common than most people realize.
+Here are the a few important mental illness statistics and facts to know about these disorders — which are far more common than most people realize.

 - Almost 19% of all adult Americans experiences some type of mental illness.